IgorAherne/chunked_rw/README.md

 </br>
 </br>
 <b>file_reader_chunks:</b></br></br>
-When using the reader, you just need to invoke a method for getting the next literal.</br> The reader automatically begins fetching the next chunk asynchronously, when it's time to get more stuff.
+When using the reader, you just need to invoke a method for getting a next literal.</br> The reader automatically begins fetching the next chunk asynchronously, when it's time to get more stuff.

 <b>file_writer_chunks:</b></br></br>